Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 talking to your boss about rehab

-Deciding to seek help for a substance use disorder (SUD) is a huge step, and it’s one you should be proud of.
+Deciding to seek help for Alcohol Addiction or other substance use disorders (SUD) is a huge step, and it’s one you should be proud of.
 But when your job is part of the equation, it’s easy to feel overwhelmed and anxious.
 You might be thinking, “How can I possibly tell my boss I need to go to rehab?”
 The fear of judgment, losing your job, or damaging your career is real, but I want you to know that you have rights and options.
 Talking to your boss about rehab is possible, and with the right approach, you can protect your career while prioritizing your health.

 Know your addiction treatment rights